xf1op/Floppis.Optimizer/README.md

-# Floppi's Optimizer - Windows 10/11 optimization batch script.
+# Floppi's Optimizer - Windows 10/11 AiO batch script.

-A script that will optimize or rather TRY to optimize and enhance privacy of your system by changing various system and user based settings and registry keys.
-Feel free to give any suggestions for tweaks!
-I am trying my best to make it the best.
+A script that will manage your windows settings in various sections from system optimizations to tweaking tools.
+All changes are reversible within the use of this script, so do not worry about losing default values.

 Main menu of the script.